MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-code-costs.md

 Consider these suggestions:

 - *Choose efficient protocols*: Select protocols that are known for their efficiency in terms of data transfer speed and minimizing overhead.
-For example, consider using protocols like HTTP/2 or QUIC.
+For example, consider using protocols like HTTP/2 over HTTP/1.1.
 These protocols are designed to improve performance by reducing latency and optimizing data transfer.
+Use libraries and frameworks in your application to use these protocols.

 - *Support compression*: Implement compression mechanisms in your network protocols to reduce the size of data being transferred.
 Compression can significantly reduce the amount of data transmitted over the network, leading to improved performance and reduced bandwidth usage.
+Server-side compression is typically enabled in the application code or server configuration.

 - *Utilize connection pooling*: Connection pooling allows for the reuse of established network connections to reduce the overhead of establishing new connections for each request.
 Connection pooling can improve the efficiency of network communication by avoiding the overhead of connection setup and teardown.
+Choose a connection pooling library or framework and configure to meet workload needs.

 - *Implement other optimizations*: Explore other optimizations that are specific to your workload and network environment.
 For example, you can use content caching, load balancing, and traffic shaping to further optimize network traversal.